 As stated in the discussion paper, the NRC subsequently issued a seismic screening letter (Reference 5.22) and a flooding screening letter (Reference 6.25), also called "binning" letters, to all operating power reactor licensees.
 The purpose of the binning letters is to categorize sites based on available information and the status of any commitments made in prior reports and assessments.
-Dresden was binned as a Category 1 site for flooding.
+Monticello was binned as a Category 1 site for both seismic and flooding.
 Category 1 includes sites where no additional information or regulatory action is required.
-This category includes sites, such as Dresden, where the licensee has previously demonstrated that existing effective flood protection will address the unbounded reevaluated hazards.
-Dresden was binned as a Category 3 site for seismic.
-As a seismic Category 3 site, the staff's review of the licensee's SPRA submittal was conducted in accordance with the Commission direction and is documented in the appropriate staff assessment.
+This category includes sites, such as Monticello, where the licensee has previously demonstrated that existing seismic capacity or effective flood protection will address the unbounded reevaluated hazards.